baumrock/RockHitCounter/README.md

 ### Known issues / possible issues

-* The module might not work on multilang setups at the moment because it relates on the core pagePaths module!
+* The module might not work on multilang setups at the moment because it relies on the core pagePaths module!
 See https://github.com/baumrock/RockHitCounter/issues/1

 ## Important notes